ssire/oppidum/README.md

 2. create a project folder that will contain your oppidum applications directly inside the `webapp` folder of your eXist installation, by default you should call it _projects_

 3. clone Oppidum inside your projects folder.
-This should create an `oppidum` folder into your projects folder
+This should create an `oppidum` folder into your projects foldere

 4. start eXist-DB then go inside the `oppidum/scripts` folder and execute `./bootstrap.sh` to install some oppidum resources into the database, passing it the database admin password as a parameter